Complaints Policy – June 2024

 1.3 We welcome all feedback via all communication channels to ensure that we continue to improve our services and learn from complaints and feedback to prevent similar problems in the future.

 1.4 We recognise any dissatisfaction with the level of service you receive as a complaint.
-However, if we can help resolve your problem straight away we will, without you having to make a formal complaint.
+However, if we can help resolve your problem straight away we will, and will give you a choice if you want to make a complaint.

 2.1 All customers of Ongo Homes (OH) and those who may have been affected by a service we or someone working on behalf of us has provided.